JHUAPL-DTNMA/dtnma-tools/docs/api/02-cace.md

 # ARI Handling

 The `cace/ari` directory deals with the ARI data model and encoding / decoding (CODEC) functions related to processing ARI values.
-There is also a top-level incluede @ref cace/ari.h which includes all other headers dealing with ARI handling.
+There is also a top-level include @ref cace/ari.h which includes all other headers dealing with ARI handling.

 The type ::cace_ari_t (for struct ::cace_ari_s) is the API focal point for this library.
 There are related algorithmic types and functions like cace_ari_visit() and cace_ari_translate() defined here.